Deadline Extended to 1 November 2022!

-On this day, the Museum of Portable Sound will hold a day-long online symposium about the history and legacy of MP3 stores, and that of the MP3 itself.
+On 28 April next year, the Museum of Portable Sound will hold an online symposium about the history and legacy of MP3 stores, and that of the MP3 itself.

 We are particularly interested in proposals from thinkers, scholars and artists based in or hailing from nations in the Global South.

 Some of the questions we hope the symposium will ask: